Proxmox-Cloud/pve_cloud/docs/tdd.md

 If you passed `--skip-cleanup` to pytest, the kubespray tests will write a `.test-kubeconfig.yaml` file you can use for lens access to the testing cluster.

-## Merging

-After you have tested your changes please create merge requests in the different repositories, providing cross links in all of them.
-If you made a change in py-pve-cloud and pve_cloud, create MRs in both and provide links in both to all related MRs.